kurtkanaskie/apickli-helloworld/README.md

 and to run cucumber.js via a command

-* npm install -g cucumber.js
+* npm install -g cucumber

 ####To Run